 The day I shared my decision to leave the band with Rob, the conversation happened on a drive back from a recording session.
 It became clear that Rob was not surprised at all with my decision.
 In fact, Rob had already selected the songs he wanted New Day to keep in the event of my departure.

 After I left New Day, I would go on to find a whole host of new opportunities in music.
 The first was an original song I wrote entitled “So Far Away”, which was performed by my friend, Kelly Buckner.
 Her performance of the song received a first place award at an all-city talent competition.
 There was also another project that I had long been waiting to explore.
 That project would be the art rock band, Fable.

 Sadly, following my departure, New Day never performed again.
 It was my understanding that finding another keyboardist was quite a difficult undertaking.
 Shannon took up singing with a cover band, so schedules and practices could not seem to coalesce.
 The promise of all that potential New Day had after our performance on “Hollywood Showcase for Bands” was never realized.
 New Day’s performance did appear on the show.
 At the very least, we did accomplish that.

-Included on this page is New Day’s original five song demo, recorded in Rob’s bedroom on his Tascam 4-track.
+Included on this page are New Day’s original five-song demo, recorded in Rob’s bedroom on his Tascam 4-track.
 Also included are five live bonus tracks from our 1989 stage performance at The Green Door in Montclair, California.
-You can also hear a voice-over by Ron Brady AKA “Pop Rock”, host of the cable access show “Hollywood Showcase for Bands”.
+You can also hear a voice-over by Ron Brady, AKA “Pop Rock”, host of the cable access show “Hollywood Showcase for Bands”.